Feyerabend/cc/ch08/sec8.5/README.md

 All three limits arise from a version of the same argument: the space of possible objects (proofs, computations, codes) is not large enough to cover everything we might want it to cover.
 Diagonalisation, incompressibility, and the pigeonhole principle are the same move in different languages.

-The connection between Shannon and Turing runs through Kolmogorov complexity--the information content of a single string measured in Turing machine terms.
-K(s) is Shannon entropy applied to individual strings, and it is uncomputable for exactly the same reason the Halting Problem is undecidable.
+The connection between Shannon and Turing runs through Kolmogorov complexity--the information content of a single string measured in Turing machine terms. $K(s)$ is Shannon entropy applied to individual strings, and it is uncomputable for exactly the same reason the Halting Problem is undecidable.
 The optimal compressor and the halting oracle are the same impossibility wearing different clothes.